NGPVAN/job-descriptions/advertisements/senior software engineer.md

 You don't have to fit all of these bullets, but if you don't fit any of them this is probably not the right job for you.

 * Working knowledge of web scalability problems and common solutions
-* Experience with C# and ASP.NET (bonus points for MVC 4+ and Web API)
+* Experience with C# and ASP.NET
-* Strong JavaScript skills - React or Angular experience is great
+* Strong JavaScript skills - React experience especially is awesome
 * Great communication skills

 ## Actual minimum requirements